kbmoore02/NHL-Data-Analysis/_posts/2025-4-13-blog-hockey1.md

     export_dataframe_to_excel_sheet(df, excel_file_path, new_sheet_name)
 ```

 I now have all daily standings saved to an Excel spreadsheet, each on their own page.
-Here's a sample:
+Here's an wxample:

 <img src="https://raw.githubusercontent.com/kbmoore02/Stat486-Final-Blog/main/assets/images/sample-standings-stacked.png" alt="" style="width:500px;">